-When batch $j$ is offered the object, each agent $i$ in batch $j$ chooses an action (a vote) $\alpha_i \in \mathcal{A} \triangleq \{y, n\}$, where $y$ and $n$ correspond to opting in (``yes'') and opting out (``no''), respectively.
-If $Y_j,$ the number of opt in votes from batch $j$, constitutes the \textit{majority} of batch $j$, i.e., $Y_j \ge \lceil \frac{\pi_j(\mu_{j-1})}{{2}} \rceil$, the object is allocated uniformly at random among agents in batch $j$ who opt in.
-To simplify exposition, we sometimes denote by $K_j$ the ex-post size of batch $j$ (while omitting the dependency on the current belief $\mu_{j-1}$).
+When agents in batch $j$ are offered the object, each agent $i$ in batch $j$ chooses an action (a vote) $\alpha_i \in \mathcal{A} \triangleq \{y, n\}$, where $y$ and $n$ correspond to \textit{opting in} (``yes'') and \textit{opting out} (``no''), respectively.
+If $Y_j,$ the number of opt-in votes from batch $j$, constitutes the \textit{majority} of batch $j$, i.e., $Y_j \ge \lceil \frac{\pi_j(\mu_{j-1})}{{2}} \rceil$, then the object is allocated uniformly at random among agents in batch $j$ who opt in.
+To simplify exposition, we sometimes denote by $K_j$ the ex-post size of batch $j$ (thus omitting the dependency on the current belief $\mu_{j-1}$).
 We assume that the agents in batch $j$ as well as the planner observe all the votes of agents in the previous batches $j'<j$, and this is commonly known.
-After any batch $j$ and given a current prior $\mu_{j-1}$, the belief $\mu_j$ shared by the planner and agents is updated recursively in terms of the realized batch size $K_j$ and voting outcome $Y_j$ as
+After asking a batch $j$ of agents and given a prior $\mu_{j-1}$, the belief $\mu_j$ shared by the planner and agents is updated recursively in terms of the realized batch size $K_j$ and voting outcome $Y_j$ as follows:

-A commonly applied voting mechanism is a {\it sequential offering} mechanism, which offers the object to one agent at a time.
-Another type of voting mechanism is {\it single-batch voting} mechanisms, which offer the object only once; thus, the object is discarded if the majority in the batch choose to opt out.
+A common batching mechanism in practice is the {\it sequential offering} mechanism, which offers the object to one agent at a time.
+Another type of batching mechanism is {\it single-batch} mechanisms, which offer the object only once; thus, the object is immediately discarded if the majority in this single batch choose to opt out.